 Biblical Calendar:

-The Biblical calendar is the time reckoning system by which the original worshippers of Israel reckon time and the calendar that governed when Yeshua (Jesus) went up to Jerusalem to fulfill the Spring Feasts of the LORD.
+The Biblical Calendar is the time reckoning system established by Yahweh (GOD) and was used by the original Hebrew worshippers that later became Israel.
+The original system reckons time and the calendar that governed when Yeshua (Jesus) went up to Jerusalem to fulfill the Spring Feasts of the LORD.
 The Biblical Calendar is a lunar calendar based upon the monthly cycles of the Moon’s phases, opposed to the solar calendars, whose annual cycles are based directly on the solar year.
 Months in the Jewish calendar are based on the phases of the moon.
 A new month begins on the day of the crescent moon after the New Moon phase.

 Gregorian Calendar: